kiransingh99/project-trubisky/README.md

 Each file can be passed to a function which generates data about the throws and adds relevant data to another csv file, which summarises all the data, so it doesnt need to be recalculated every time a graph summarising all the data is generated.

 ## Hardware requirements
-The onboard system is intended for a Arduino Nano Every, though it has yet to be tested on one.
-It will not work in its current state on a standard Arduino Nano as the inbuilt storage is not sufficient, and some parts of the code do not fit in the available space.
-It may be theoretically possible to compress the compiled code to make it fit but currently this has not been done.
-An Arduino Uno would not solve the memory issue, as it has the same storage capacity as an Arduino Nano.
-An Arduino Mega does solve this problem, but significantly increases the mass of the onboard system.
+The onboard system is intended for a Arduino Nano Every, though it will work on a standard Arduino Nano.
 The offboard system functions without problem on an Arduino Uno.
 The post-processing system should function without problem on any commercial PC.

 ### Wiring diagram